milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 vii.
 After these Terms have ended, our Audit rights under this Section will survive until 1 year after the later of when you affirmatively demonstrate that you have stopped Processing all Platform Data and all embodiments thereof that are in your and your Service Providers’ possession or control have been deleted.
 For the avoidance of doubt, nothing in this Section limits any other rights or remedies we may have by law, in equity, or under these Terms or other applicable terms or policies.

 d.
 Certifications.
-From time to time, we may request (in writing or through your App dashboard, Platform, or any Facebook Product) information, certifications, and attestations relating to your use of Platform or Processing of Platform Data, which you will provide to us in the requested time frame and form.
+From time to time, we may request (in writing or through your App dashboard, Platform, or any Meta Product) information, certifications, and attestations relating to your use of Platform or Processing of Platform Data, which you will provide to us in the requested time frame and form.
 This may include certifying: (i) your compliance with these Terms and all other applicable terms and policies, and (ii) the purpose or use for the Platform Data you have requested or have access to, and that each such purpose or use complies with these Terms and all other applicable terms and policies.
 All such certifications and attestations must be provided by an authorized representative of yours.

 e.
 Suspension and Termination